-Western Sydney University’s Dr Abubakar Bello is developing proactive security and defence strategies to thwart cyber criminals and make the internet a safer place.
+Western Sydney University’s Dr Abubakar Bello is developing proactive security and defence strategies to thwart cyber criminals using ransomware.

-Bello, a lecturer at Western’s School of Social Sciences, is an expert in ransomware attacks.
-These attacks begin with malicious software encrypting a user’s system or personal files, and is followed up by a demand for the victim to pay before they can regain access to the files, which is not always guaranteed.
+Bello, a lecturer at Western’s School of Social Sciences, explains that ransomware attacks often begin with malicious software encrypting a user’s system or personal files, followed by a demand for the victim to pay before they can regain access to the files.

 Need to know